Dragonixj/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-reverse reverse its input.

-22-users_and_homes displays all users and their home directories, sorted by users.
+22-users_and_homes displays all users,their home directories, sorted by users.

+# Advanced Task

-100-empty_casks finds all empty files and directories in the current directory and all sub-directories.
+100-empty_casks searches all empty files and directories in the current directory and all sub-directories.

-101-gifs lists all the files with a .gif extension in the current directory and all its sub-directories.
+101-gifs lists all the files with a .gif extension/type in the current directory and all its sub-dir.

 102-acrostic decodes acrostics that use the first letter of each line.